top of page

 erin foss

-Erin Foss is contemporary author, poet, and cultural critic exploring identity and meaning in the New South.
-Her work focuses on evolving paradigms in a post-information age, ecopolitics and the body, and novel ways of being in the modern world, both real and imagined.
+Erin Foss is a contemporary author, poet, and cultural critic exploring identity and meaning in the New South.
+Her work focuses on evolving paradigms of intersectional heritage, ecopolitics and the body, and novel ways of being in a postmodern world, both real and potential.

 rin foss